Good Flights To Southern U.S. Are Protecting Pets from Heartworm Disease And Saving Lives

 Unfortunately, treatment for heartworm is expensive, and can cost as much as $2,000 for one animal.
 In the worst cases, pets suffering from heartworm are euthanized, even though the disease is 100% avoidable.

 Louisiana and Mississippi continue to be the leading states for heartworm infection, the American Heartworm Society reports.
-Just 5 states in the south now account for 51% of all pet euthanasia in the country, with Louisiana having the highest rate in the U.S. And the reality for many shelters is bleak: According to the News Star, Ouachita Parish Animal Shelter in Northern Louisiana, for example, euthanizes nearly 35% of its population—about 1,500 adoptable pets a year.
+Just 5 states in the south account for more than half all pet euthanasia in the country, with Louisiana having the highest rate in the U.S. And the reality for many shelters is bleak: According to the News Star, Ouachita Parish Animal Shelter in Northern Louisiana, for example, euthanizes nearly 35% of its population—about 1,500 adoptable pets a year.

-The chances of making it out of the shelter are virtually zero for heartworm positive dogs.
-That’s why Greater Good Charities is sending Good Flights to meet shelter partners in the heavily affected state of Louisiana where they will move 2,000 animals to recipient groups to find their forever homes over the course of 12 months.
-Half of those animals will be asymptomatic heartworm positive dogs.
+The chances of making it out of the shelter are virtually zero for heartworm-positive dogs.
+That’s why Greater Good Charities is sending Good Flights to meet shelter partners in the heavily affected state of Louisiana where they will move almost 2,000 animals to recipient groups to find their forever homes.
+Half of those animals will be asymptomatic heartworm-positive dogs.
 They will be pre-treated prior to transport according to American Heartworm Society (AHS) guidelines.

-Greater Good Charities will cover the cost of the Good Flights and ground transport beginning in April 2021, Heartworm Awareness month, and we will supply participating shelters with:
+Greater Good Charities started covering the cost of the Good Flights and ground transport beginning in April 2021, Heartworm Awareness Month, and began supplying participating shelters with:

 - Cash grants towards care which includes mentorship with the anchor shelters on diagnosis, treatment, and care of heartworm dogs in the shelter